 Understanding Estrogen in Food

-The estrogen found in foods isn’t the same as the estrogen produced by the body.
-Instead, these foods contain phytoestrogens—plant-based compounds that mimic estrogen’s effects.
-Phytoestrogens can interact with estrogen receptors, helping to either increase or decrease estrogenic activity depending on the hormone levels in the body.
+The estrogen found in foods is not the same as the hormone produced by the body.
+Instead, these foods contain phytoestrogens—plant-based compounds that can mimic or influence estrogen activity in the body.

-- Lignans – Found in seeds, whole grains, and some fruits, lignans help support hormone balance.
+Lignans – found in seeds, whole grains, and some fruits

 1. Soy and Soy-Based Foods